Talentime: Plot

-At the Talentime auditions, the students engage in various performances, including pianist Melur, erhuist Kahoe and guitarist Hafiz, who sings an original song.
-Hafiz divides his time between school and his ill mother Embun, who is hospitalised for a brain tumour.
-Mahesh gathers at the school with the finalist fetchers waiting for Adibah to assign them.
-That evening, Mahesh arrives to deliver a letter to Melur, now crowned one of the seven finalists, and is smitten with her.
+At the Talentime auditions, the students engage in various performances including pianist Melur, erhuist Kahoe and guitarist Hafiz, who sings an original song.
+Hafiz divides his time between school and his mother Embun, who is hospitalised for a brain tumour.
+Mahesh gathers with the finalist fetchers at school, waiting for Adibah to assign them.
+Mahesh is tasked with delivering Melur's participation letter, as she is named one of the seven finalists, and begins a relationship with her.

-When Mahesh goes absent after returning one night from a family tragedy seeing Ganesh fatally stabbed on his wedding day, teachers Tan and Anuar pick up Melur, telling her Ganesh was killed by a neighbouring family—who were in mourning—being uncomfortable with Mahesh's family celebration.
-Mahesh personally visits Melur at the ceremony wooed by her piano skills and voice.
+Mahesh returns one night to witness Ganesh fatally stabbed on his wedding day.
+The next day, Tan and Anuar pick up Melur, informed that Ganesh was murdered by a neighbouring family in mourning, uncomfortable with Ganesh's wedding celebration, and thus Mahesh is unavailable.
+Mahesh visits Melur afterschool, interested in her piano skills and voice.
 Mahesh takes Melur to her house, where her family disparage his silence at the situation.
-Embun then meets a fellow wheelchair-bound patient Ismael who entertains her.

-Hafiz is accused of cheating on a test by Kahoe for the makeshift die despite only getting the questions right by chance and knowledge.
-Kahoe is confronted by Tan, who proved Hafiz did not cheat with 25 extra questions that he gained complete marks on.
-Kahoe tells Tan he resigned to being abused by his father for not reaching first place, which led him to accuse Hafiz for cheating.
-At the hospital, Hafiz shows Embun his test results, impressing her and the nurse Vimala.
+Hafiz is accused of cheating by Kahoe for using a makeshift dice despite only getting the questions right by chance and knowledge.
+Tan confronts Kahoe and proves Hafiz's fair-play by giving him 25 extra questions, where he gained complete marks.
+Kahoe tells Tan he would be abused by his father for not reaching first place, leading him to accuse Hafiz for cheating.
+At the hospital, Hafiz shows Embun his test results, impressing her and nurse Vimala, Mahesh's aunt.